John the Merciful

-John V Eleemon (Ἰωάννης ὁ Ἐλεήμων), also known as John the Almsgiver, John the Almoner, John the Compassionate, or John the Merciful, was the Chalcedonian/Melkite Patriarch of Alexandria in the early 7th century (from 606 to 616).
+John V Eleemon (Ἰωάννης ὁ Ἐλεήμων), also known as John the Almsgiver, John the Almoner, John the Compassionate, or John the Merciful, was the Chalcedonian Patriarch of Alexandria from 606 to 616.
 He was born in Amathus around 560.
-Originally appointed by the emperor Heraclius, he later resisted attempts by the emperor to persecute the monophysites.
-At the end of his life he was obliged to flee back to Cyprus, where he died around 620.
+Originally appointed by Emperor Heraclius, at the end of his life he was obliged to flee back to Cyprus, where he died around 620.

 He was unusual for his time in a number of ways.
 He was a married man with children, was elected bishop as a layman, and became a saint without being a martyr.
-He is one of the very few Byzantine era saints to gain a following in the West.
+He is one of few Byzantine era saints to gain a following in the West.
 He was one of the saints in the Golden Legend.
-He became famous as the original patron of the order of St. John of the Hospital, the Hospitallers, one of the great Western crusading military orders.
-This order still survives as the Knights of Malta.
+He became famous as the original patron of the Knights Hospitaller.
 In the British Commonwealth, the "St. John's Ambulance Corps" is named after him.

 He is considered a saint in the Catholic Church, the Eastern Orthodox Church and the Coptic Orthodox Church.
-He is also the patron saint of Casarano, Italy and of Limassol, Cyprus.
+He is also the patron saint of Casarano, Italy and Limassol, Cyprus.

-His "life" was written by his contemporary Leontius bishop of Neapolis in Cyprus, who seems to have known him personally.
+His "life" was written by his contemporary Leontius, bishop of Neapolis in Cyprus, who seems to have known him personally.

+Biography

 Early life

-He was born at Amathus as the son of Epiphanius, governor of Cyprus, and was of noble descent.
-In early life he was married and had children, but his wife and children soon died, after which he entered religious life.
+John was born in Amathus to Epiphanius, the governor of Cyprus, and came from a noble family.
+In his early years, he married and had children, but after the death of his wife and children, he devoted himself to religious life.